sait-wbdv/winter-2022/content/cpnt-262/assignments/achievement-8.md

 2. Download a ZIP of the project;
 3. In Brightspace, submit your ZIP and include the following as a comment in your submission:
    - a link to your GitHub repo;
+   - a link to the life netlify site